 Legal Issues around Cloud Computing

 The majority of companies which implemented cloud solutions and services do not have security procedures in place.
 Also, they lack measures to approve or evaluate cloud applications.
 When adopting the BYOD trend for example, organizations needed these security procedures more than ever.
 General data security trainings, multiple levels of security, rigorous procedures to use one’s own device and to transfer or copy data are some of the options available to protect data in organizations.
-The bottom line is that security procedures must be established according to every company’s objectives and work flow.
+The bottom line is that security procedures must be established according to every company’s objectives and workflow.

 Intellectual Property Rights

-What are your thoughts on this topic?
+The Service Level Agreement should mention many of these legal issues.
+You must understand all the terms of the cloud’s provider and consider the enterprise’s needs and objectives before signing an agreement.What are your thoughts on this topic?
 Did you ever deal with any of the legal issues mentioned in this article?
-Really curious to hear how the problem was solved.
+Really curious to hear how you solved the problem.
 Feel free to add your opinions in the comments section below.